mtsuzuki/stapfen/README.md

 **instance** of `MyWorker` and will execute inside its own `Thread`, so take care when accessing other shared resources.

+Also note you'll need to include the zk gem manually.

 ### Fallback and dead-letter-queue support

 The consume block accepts the usual subscriptions headers, as well as two